ahjoo-de/ahjoo-de.github.io/_posts/2025-01-18- Create-JSON.md

 - script
 ---

-How to create a custom action fro the use in Flow Designer to create a JSON out of different Data sources within the flow.
+How to create a custom action for the use in Flow Designer to create a JSON out of different Data sources within the flow.

 ## Situation